Wisconsin Dog Bite Attorneys

-According to the Centers for Disease Control and Prevention and the American Veterinary Medical association:
+The Centers for Disease Control and Prevention (CDC) and the American Veterinary Medical Association report that:

-- Most children are bitten while interacting with dogs they are familiar with.
+- Most children who are bit by dogs are bit while interacting with familiar dogs

 What to Do After a Dog Bite